min2ha/ukwa-site/content/target/39609/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# I support David Torrance for MSP on Facebook

 The campaign support Facebook page for David Torrance, Scottish National Party candidate for Kirkcaldy in the 2016 Scottish Parliamentary election.